What is Acne?

 Symptoms of Acne

 Acne symptoms vary in combination with the type of acne and its severity.
 Blemishes are a common, most visible symptom of acne and come in many different forms.
 Types of blemishes include blackheads, whiteheads, cysts, pustules, nodules, and papules.
 Each type of blemish ranges from mild to severe and will need to be treated accordingly.
 Studies have shown that acne can create emotional symptoms as well, which include low self-esteem and depression.
 Other symptoms associated with acne are dark spots on the skin and permanent scars.

 A “flare-up” of acne can occur for a number of different reasons, including hormonal fluctuations associated with puberty, pregnancy, and menopause.
 In addition, certain medications and drugs, such as the birth control pill, can cause acne, as well as stress and a poor diet.
 Once the exact cause of acne is diagnosed, a proper treatment plan can be established.

 How to Treat Acne

 Research shows that over-the-counter ointments are not proven to effectively treat severe acne.
-Our dermatology office offers numerous treatment options to control and manage acne and clear its symptoms.
+Our dermatology offices offer numerous treatment options to control and manage acne and clear its symptoms.
 For milder cases of acne, prescription ointments such as topical solutions that contain salicylic acid and benzoyl peroxide can help.
 There are also oral antibiotics, such as doxycycline, minocycline or tetracycline that are effective to use.
 In addition to topical and oral prescriptions, laser treatments have also proven to be effective.
-Not only can a laser treatment help to deep clean and attack dead skin cells under the dermal layer, it can also help reduce redness and other pigmentation issues associated with acne.
-Chemical peels, microneedling and dermabrasion may also help depending on the type of acne the patient has.
+Laser treatments can help reduce redness and other pigmentation issues associated with acne.
+Chemical peels and DermaSweep may also help, depending on the type of acne.

 Plan Your Procedure